 A Fund may purchase call or put options traded on a Regulated Market.
 In order for a call option to be profitable, the market price of the underlying security must rise sufficiently above the exercise price to cover the premium and transaction costs.
 These costs will reduce any profit that might have realised had it bought the underlying security at the time it purchased the call option.
 For a put option to be profitable, the market price of the underlying security must decline sufficiently below the exercise price to cover the premium and transaction costs.
 By using put options in this manner, a Fund will reduce any profit it might otherwise have realised from appreciation of the underlying security by the premium paid for the put option and by transaction costs.
-If a Fund sells a put option, there is a risk that a Fund may be required to sell the underlying asset at a disadvantageous price.
-If a Fund sells a call option, there is a call option on an underlying asset that a Fund owns and the underlying asset has increased in value when the call option is exercised, a Fund will be required to sell the underlying asset st the call price and will not be able to realise any of the underlying asset's value above the call price.
+If a Fund sells a put option, there is a risk that a Fund may be required to buy the underlying asset at a disadvantageous price.
+If a Fund sells a call option, there is a risk that a Fund may be required to sell the underlying asset at a disadvantageous price.
+If a Fund sells a call option on an underlying asset that a Fund owns and the underlying asset has increased in value when the call option is exercised, a Fund will be required to sell the underlying asset at the call price and will not be able to realise any of the underlying asset's value above the call price.